rmscode/binary-garden/docs/hardware/dell-emc.md

 ### Virtual Link Trunking (VLT)

+!!! warning inline end "BE ADVISED..."

+    As of 10/30/23 we have been unable to test and confirm these steps in a GNS3 lab.
+We will need to do so on the S4048 switches themselves and update this section where necessary.

 !!! info

     Virtual Link Trunking is Dell's implementation of MLAG (Multi-Chassis Link Aggregation).
 It allows you to create a port-channel (LAG) between two switches and have them act as one logical switch.
 This provides redundancy and load balancing.

 #### VLT Terminology